ibm-cloud-docs/cis/range-concept.md

 Range applications are only available to Enterprise customers for an additional cost, and is priced per bandwidth usage.
 {: note}

-## Range application use cases
-{: #range-use-cases}

-Use cases for Range applications include:

-VPN and Remote Access Services
-:   Protect VPN concentrators and gateways that enable secure remote workforce connectivity, helping ensure they remain available and secure during attacks.

-Network Address Translation (NAT) Devices
-:   Secure NAT endpoints that manage inbound and outbound traffic flows, preventing abuse and maintaining reliable connectivity.

-Database and Application Servers
-:   Extend protection to critical database ports (for example, MySQL, PostgreSQL) and custom TCP-based applications, without directly exposing backend infrastructure to the internet.

-Collaboration Tools and Third-Party Services
-:   Protect integrations with services such as Zoom or Microsoft Teams, where traffic typically comes from a limited set of IP ranges, to avoid being mistakenly identified as DDoS activity.

-## Supported protocols and use cases
-{: #choosing-protocol-on}

-The application type determines how traffic is routed from the CIS edge to your origin:

-* TCP or UDP: Use TCP or UDP protocol when you want CIS to proxy traffic directly to your origin.
-* HTTP or HTTPS: Required when using features like Edge functions or Bot Management.
-In this case, traffic is routed through the CIS pipeline instead of connecting directly to your origin.
-* RDP: Securely connect using Remote Desktop Protocol (RDP), with built-in DDoS protection and access control.
-* SSH: Securely access remote servers over SSH without exposing your origin IP.
-* Minecraft: Protect and accelerate Minecraft servers with DDoS mitigation and improved network performance.

-For protocol-specific limitations, see [Known issues and limitations](/docs/cis?topic=cis-known-limitations#limitations-protocols).
-{: note}

-### Security and port configuration
-{: #security-port-configuration}

-By default, the Range application listens on all ports, which may raise concerns during security audits.
-However, the Range application only proxies connections from edge ports explicitly configured in CIS.

-When a TCP handshake is initiated on any port of a Range application IP, the handshake completes.
-If the port is configured for a Range application, the connection is proxied to the origin.
-If no application is configured on that port, the Range application immediately ends the connection without contacting the origin.

-The Range application proxies traffic to the origin only when a Range application is configured for the requested port.

 ## Related links
 {: #range-application-information}